Cranium Whoonu: Variations

-It is relatively easy to create a homemade version of the game by taking index cards and writing other nouns, names and verbs on them and by using any other form of scoring tokens like coins or poker chips.
-By using other scoring tokens, it is possible to have more than the game's self-allotted maximum of 7 players.
+It is relatively easy to create a homemade version of the game by taking index cards, writing other nouns, names, and verbs, and using any other form of scoring tokens like coins or poker chips.
+Using other scoring tokens makes it possible to have more than the game's self-allotted maximum of 7 players.

 A different way of playing Whoonu includes having the same judge (or Whoonu) for everybody's category for one round.
-While that judge would be absent from scoring for that round and would not be able to submit any of their own cards for any of the categories in that round, all players would be absent from one round each, making it even.
+While that judge would be absent from scoring for that round and would not be able to submit any of their cards for any of the categories in that round, all players would be absent from one round each, making it even.

 A variation of that judging method is to have one judge deal out 6 cards to the other 6 players (or 5 or 4 players), but none to himself.
-(If there is only 3 other players, deal out 12 cards to each player; if 2 players, 18 cards each.)
+(If there are only 3 other players, deal out 12 cards to each player; if 2 players, 18 cards each.)
 The judge will then make up 6 categories in a row to judge and the other players can only submit cards from the remaining cards in their hand; they are not allowed to draw another card from the deck.
-When it comes to the sixth category, the players have to submit what card/cards remain in their hand, no matter how relevant the card is the category.
+When it comes to the sixth category, the players have to submit what card/cards remain in their hand, no matter how relevant the card is to the category.

 Another simple variation instead has the players choose the "Whoozit's" least favorite, as opposed to the normal way of playing when the players choose the Whoozit's favorite.